hiof/semesterstart-view/README.md

 ### Roadmap

-- v1.1.0 - Adjustments according to spring semester 2016
+- v2.2.0 - Rewrite functionality to ES2015 + enhanced data.meta information which leads to more informational breadcrumb and page titles